pietraferreira/quartz/content/notes/university/presentation-fyp-final.md

 I'll briefly walk you through the process of setting up TreeSitter for code analysis.
 First, we initiate TreeSitter, then we load a specific programming language into it, in our case the custom one, RustFYP and finally, once it is set, we return a parser equipped to analyse the code.

-Now for the event setup, so basically the behaviour within the website: we have our DOMContentLoaded event, starting our workflow by initialising TreeSitter.
-Next, we attach an event listener to a parseButton.
-When the button is clicked, the system parses the code input and generates highlighted HTML.
-Finally, we attach hover event listeners for further analysis.

 ---
 **Slide 11: Diagrams**

 Now for the meat of the project, besides the parser itself: the logic behind highlighting.

-So during code analysis, we first determine if there's an ownership transfer by checking the let declarations and direct assignments.
-If not directly assigned, we recursively exame child nodes for ownership transfer, return true if found.
+So during code analysis, we first determine if there's an ownership transfer.
+If not, we recursively examine child nodes for ownership transfer, return true if found.

 In a very similar way, we identify mutable and immutable borrows by checking for reference expressions and mutable specifiers, recursively examining children nodes as needed.

-Then we generate the highlighted HTML based on these analysis, applying specific styles for ownership transfer, mutable and immutable borrows, and return the compiled highlighted code.
+Then we generate the highlighted HTML based on these analysis, applying specific styles and returning the compiled highlighted code.

 ---